Reggie White: Professional wrestling

-Christian ministry
+Christian ministry and controversies

-White became involved with the Fellowship of Christian Athletes while at the University of Tennessee, and expressed an interest in becoming an evangelist as early as his sophomore year in 1981.
+White himself was a strong Christian and was open about his faith.
+He became involved with the Fellowship of Christian Athletes while at the University of Tennessee, and expressed an interest in becoming an evangelist as early as his sophomore year in 1981.
 He became an ordained Baptist minister during this period.
 He had acquired the nickname "Minister of Defense" by the time he was a senior.

 In White's last year of football, a friend reportedly gave White a teaching CD from Messianic teacher Monte Judah.
-Following his retirement, White began studying Torah and Torah-observant Messianic theology.
+Following his retirement, White began studying the Torah (first five books of the Bible) and Torah-observant Messianic theology.
 White also studied Hebrew under Nehemia Gordon.
 In October 2003, White was interviewed by Messianic teacher and televangelist Michael Rood, and he discussed his studies of Torah.
 The interview was broadcast on February 4 and 6, 2005, on the Sky Angel cable channel.
 White went on to co-produce Rood's half-hour "A Rood Awakening From Israel" TV programs.
 Following White's death, the January 2005 edition of Messianic magazine Yavoh was dedicated to him as a "Messianic believer", leading to confusion regarding White's religious beliefs.
 Some reported – incorrectly – that White had abandoned Christianity and was studying Judaism.

+White was touched by the African American church arson scares during the mid-1990s.
+The Inner City Church in Knoxville, Tennessee, where White was an associate minister, was burned to the ground in 1996.
+More than $912,000 was collected to rebuild it, including $250,000 in small donations from Wisconsin fans, but the structure was never rebuilt and the congregation was dissolved.
+No explanation or accounting was ever offered and his reputation suffered. ("Where Did The Money Go?"
+The Green Bay News-Chronicle, December 8, 2000).